HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 Ultimately, the Data Source determines how long the Data Consumer has access to the completed Task and the data referenced by it.
 The business rules between them and other constraints such as those based on privacy law will limit the time the requested data is accessible.

-### Task Based Transaction Scenarios
+### Example Transactions Based on Query, Code and Free Text Inputs

 Following the guidance in this guide and HRex, getting clinical data from the Data Source is typically a two-to-five step process for the Data Consumer.
-The following example transactions show 2 scenarios using task-based exchanges to get clinical data from a Data Source(HIT).
+The following example transactions show 2 scenarios using task-based exchanges to get clinical data from a Data Source(HIT). <span class="bg-success" markdown="1">The Task examples in scenario 1 use a FHIR RESTful query syntax and a free text input.
+The scenario 2 example uses a coded input in the Task.
+The next section documents and provides an example transaction in which the Task input is a Questionnaire.</span><!-- new-content -->

 #### Scenario 1

 This scenario demonstrates these Task-based Query options:

-1. FHIR RESTful query syntax vs free text request
+1. FHIR RESTful query syntax vs free text inputs
 1. Polling
 1. Fetching contained vs external data

 Payer A Seeks Insured Person/Patient B's Active Conditions from Provider C to support a claims audit.

-##### FHIR RESTful Query Syntax Request
+##### FHIR RESTful Query Syntax

 Preconditions and Assumptions: